apache/cloudstack-documentation/source/upgrading/upgrade/_customisation_warnings.rst

 --------------------------

 There are a number of ways in which administrators can customise CloudStack.
-During an upgrade a number of these could be overidden.
+During an upgrade, a number of these could be overridden.
 Therefore steps should be taken to ensure that they can be restored after the upgrade is completed.

 Guest OS mappings
 ##################

-A new CloudStack release often brings caompatibility with new hypervisors; and therefore new Guest OS mappings.
-An API is provided to manually add guest OSes and the relevant hypervisor mappings, however there is a high probablity that manually added guest OSes and/or mappings would conflict with guest OSes and/or mappings added as part of a version upgrade.
+A new CloudStack release often brings compatibility with new hypervisors, and therefore new Guest OS mappings.
+An API is provided to manually add guest OSes and the relevant hypervisor mappings, however, there is a high probability that manually added guest OSes and/or mappings would conflict with guest OSes and/or mappings added as part of a version upgrade.